Q: What type of academic support does Becker College provide?

 ** We recognize the changes in SAT/ACT administration since Spring 2020 due to COVID-19 have created challenges for students who wish to take or retake these examinations as part of their application process for Fall 2021.
 For first year (freshmen) students applying for Fall 2021 admission into the BSN nursing program during the 2020-2021 admission cycle, we have adopted an SAT/ACT optional policy.
 Students may submit scores, but they are not required.

-The college does require SAT or ACT scores to be admitted into the following specific majors: nursing, pre-vet and vet-tech.
-All other majors may chose the test flexible option of they meet the minimum GPA requirement.
+The college does require SAT or ACT scores to be admitted into the following specific majors: nursing programs.
+All other majors may chose the test flexible option if they meet the minimum GPA requirement.

 The test flexible option is available for all students regardless of domestic or international student status.
 Please note: international students are still required to submit English Proficiency exam scores (TOEFL, IELTS) and recorded responses through a video feature provided within the application.
 Again, it is recommended that students submit their SAT or ACT scores to provide the college additional information while reviewing your application.
 For more information on international requirements, please click here.

 Students who have received advanced placement or international baccalaureate examination scores are encouraged to submit those as well.
 In order to received college credit on the AP exam a minimum of a “4” is required in Math and Science, while a minimum score of a “3” is required in all other subject areas.
 A minimum of “4” is required on the higher level IB diploma examinations in order to be eligible for award of credit.
 Standard Level IB courses will not receive credit for exams.

 Q: What is required for admission to Becker College?